 One of the biggest shortcomings of standard car allowances and mileage rates is that there is no transparent way to explain why the rate is set where it is.
 Though sometimes seen as the "gold standard," the IRS business mileage rate cannot be transparently tied to employee expenses.
 This is because it is based on average vehicle costs nationwide and average mileage (usually somewhere around 15,000 annual miles driven).

 How to use a standardized vehicle to generate car reimbursements

 By offering a flexible, equitable reimbursement, you are sending a message of fairness to employees.
 You are saying that you care about their costs and that, if an employee wants to drive something bigger or smaller than the standard, then they can – but you are not going to subsidize their costs.

 This creates a fair situation both for the employees – they get a transparent rate that addresses their costs – and for the organization – the new flexible rate is cost-effective, sustainable, and defensible.
 The hard part is setting up the program and calculating the new rates.
 But with the right data, it is quite doable.
-In our next post, we'll explain how to go about setting up this kind of reimbursement plan.
+In a separate post, we explain how to go about setting up this kind of reimbursement plan.